M.S. and Ph.D. Programs

 Academic Advising

-Dr. Karen Rascati, the Graduate Adviser in the College of Pharmacy has overall responsibility for counseling and academic advising of graduate students in pharmaceutical sciences.
+Dr. Maria Croyle, the Graduate Advisor in the College of Pharmacy has overall responsibility for counseling and academic advising of graduate students in pharmaceutical sciences.
 However, each division within the College of Pharmacy appoints a Division Graduate Adviser, (DGA) who aids the students with course selection and programmatic progress.
 Each student must be advised by their DGA each semester before registering until they enter candidacy, to ensure the student is on track to graduate.

 Contact the Pharmacy Graduate Coordinator in PHR 4.220 (512-471-6590) for an appointment or contact your supervising professor.